sakthi220107-cmyk/industrial-data-analytics-tutorials/README.md

 display both estimates for comparison.
 Finally, plot a histogram of the 1,000 sample means, overlay the corresponding theoretical normal PDF, and clearly mark the population mean on each graph.

+SINE CURVE

+created a python pgm to visualise a sine curve using python libraries like matlplotlib and numpy